atheiman/terraform-codepipeline-engine/README.md

    aws codepipeline start-pipeline-execution --name 'terraform-engine' --source-revisions '[{"actionName":"Source","revisionType":"S3_OBJECT_KEY","revisionValue":"path/to/terraform-module.zip"}]'
    ```
    Note: Additional pipeline variables can be specified to customize Terraform execution behavior.
 You can view these available variables by clicking `Edit` or `Release change` on the deployed pipeline.
-1. CodePipeline downloads the Terraform module zip package from the `source_bucket`, then starts a CodeBuild project to plan the Terraform module.
+1. CodePipeline downloads the Terraform module zip package from the source bucket, then starts a CodeBuild project to plan the Terraform module.
 The plan and a plan summary are saved as artifacts in S3 (output `artifacts_bucket`).
 1. CodePipeline waits for [Approval](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals.html) of the planned change.
 The user reviews the plan in the CodePipeline console, and approves the plan to be applied.
 1. After approval, CodePipeline starts the CodeBuild project again.
 CodeBuild applies the planned change for the Terraform module.